Andargs/betnbuy/readme.md

     -If the registration fails, the user will get a pop up box explaining the error, and lets the user try again

 -home page
+    -After the user has logged in, their userdata will be stored inn currentuserdata, this will hold their username and currentticketcount, this makes updating their tickets easier and makes it easier to regularly send their data to the frontend for them to see.
     -logo in the top left corner will return the user to the login page -Filter
         -Filtering allowes the user to filter based upon the name of the product, and what genre they fit in -Beneath the filter options, there are 2 options for sorting, there the user can either sort the products by highest ticketcount spent, or alphabetically, not both at the same time
-        -Both filter and sort are enabled by pressing the filter button -products
+        -Both filter and sort are enabled by pressing the filter button -Some products will be added either without a filter, just to show that a product doesnt automatically get a genre.
+        -Due to the way a plain js router is set up and how it communicates with the backend, the simplest way to store the users filter preferences seemed to be a global value.
+    -products
         -Every product has its own delete button which will delete the product -On delete all the tickets spent on the product will be returned to the users who spent money on it